sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ---
-title: Working with your numbers using the API
+title: Get your numbers
 excerpt: ''
 hidden: false
 ---

 ## List Numbers

 This GET request lists all numbers for your project.

 #### Request